objectionary/eo/README.md

 All attributes are private; there is no such thing as public or protected attributes.

-An object must have one to five attributes.
+An object may have up to five attributes.

 The attribute name must match `@[a-z][a-z0-9]{2,15}`.